cwbieganek/svelte-todo-list/README.md

 # SvelteKit To Do List App

-The classic To Do list app built using SvelteKit, TypeScript, and TailWind CSS.
+The classic To Do list app built using SvelteKit, TypeScript, and Tailwind CSS.
 Has the following features:

 - Multiple categories for tasks (personal, work, other)
 - Multiple priorities for tasks (low, medium, high)